Hydrocharis morsus-ranae

 Hydrocharis morsus-ranae L. is a species of the genus Hydrocharis known by the common name European frog-bit.
 It is a free-floating flowering plant that bears small white flowers.
-"Morsus-ranae" means "frog bite" in Latin, and it is part of this species' scientific name because frogs might have been seen as biting on the leaves.
+"Morsus-ranae" means "frog bite" in Latin, and it is part of this species's scientific name because frogs might have been seen as biting on the leaves.
 European frog-bit is often mistaken for an American frog-bit (Limnobium spongia) due to their similar looks and floating freely.
 It usually displays invasive behavior in Canada and North America, having a major impact on native ecosystems.
 However, European frog-bit is efficient in accumulating high concentrations of heavy metals and chemicals, removing waste from water.

 Description

 Hydrocharis morsus-ranae is a perennial plant with a stoloniferous growth, reaching a diameter of 0.1 to 1.5 meters.
 It forms individual rosettes ranging from 1 to 30cm.
 While mainly having separate male and female plants, it sometimes shows both sexes on different shoots within a group of plants (genet) rather than within the same rosette.
 The plant has unbranched white roots that extend up to 50cm and have numerous extended root hairs.
 The circular floating leaves display visible aerenchyma on the undersurface.
 The slender petioles, 6–14cm, have two free lateral stipules at the base.